-Have you ever been writing and felt like your story is shit?
+Have you ever been writing and felt like your story is crap?
 If you haven’t you must not be an experienced writer.
-If you have, don’t worry, shit has some useful nutrients in it!
+If you have, don’t worry, crap has some useful nutrients in it!

 When things seem like they’re going horribly with your writing don’t think you are failing or that it’s not working—it IS working—you are just going through the dark clouds and brambles of your mind to get to the sunshine.
 It may take an hour or a week, but it always comes.
 So never give up!

 What many writers think is writer’s block is actually the slow churn of the creative mind.
 Not all minds work as fast.
 Not all story problems are resolved as fast.
 Some take nanoseconds, some take days or weeks.

 Never give up while the creative mind is doing its work.